verse-lab/lean-ssr/README.md

 ## Examples

-You can find SSL use case examples at `Examples` folder
+You can find LeanSSR use case examples at `Examples` folder